hegdepavankumar/hegdepavankumar/README.md

   ![](https://visitor-badge.glitch.me/badge?page_id=hegdepavankumar)

 <br />

-hi, i'm Pavankumar Hegde, a passionate self-taught Software developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm Pavankumar Hegde, a passionate self-taught software developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/hegdepavankumar/hegdepavankumar/blob/main/code.gif?raw=true" width="500" height="320" />